 Hearing tests can also be conducted on infants and very young children who are unable to wear headphones or communicate that they cannot hear sounds.
 Tests on infants or young children are similar to those conducted on adults (they are non-invasive) and are carried out using specialist sonar equipment.
 The level of the child's hearing is then measured and any corrective action is prescribed.

-If you have a medical card or belong to the eligible groups mentioned below, you can obtain your hearing aid free of charge.
-If you do not have a medical card, your hearing aid clinic will put you in touch with suppliers of hearing aids and you will have to pay for your hearing aid yourself.
+If you have a medical card or belong to one of the other eligible groups mentioned below, you can get a hearing aid free of charge.

 Treatment Benefit Scheme

-Treatment Benefit is a scheme operated by the Department of Social Protection that provides dental, optical and aural services to insured workers and retired people who have the required number of PRSI contributions.
+Treatment Benefit is a scheme operated by the Department of Employment Affairs and Social Protection that provides dental, optical and aural services to insured workers and retired people who have the required number of PRSI contributions.

-Hearing aids may be provided by suppliers who have a contract with the Department of Social Protection.
-The Department pays half the cost of a hearing aid subject to a fixed maximum for each hearing aid every 4 years.
-It also pays half the cost of repairs to hearing aids.
+Hearing aids may be provided under the scheme by suppliers who have a contract with the Department.
+The Department contributes towards the cost of the supply or repair of hearing aids.

 - People with Hepatitis C who have a Health Amendment Act Card

-Children who are discovered to have hearing problems at the child or school health examinations are referred to the appropriate consultant for treatment.
+Children who are discovered to have hearing problems at the child health service and school health service examinations are referred to the appropriate consultant for treatment.
 If this treatment is carried out at the out-patient department of a public hospital, the service is free and no hospital charges have to be paid.

 Medical card holders can obtain a replacement hearing aid after 2 years but if your hearing aid is damaged or broken you can get a replacement before the end of the 2-year period.